EnisAksu/EnisScanner/README.md

 ## License

 All rights reserved @EnisAksu.
-This tool was designed, developed and created by Enis Aksu and cannot be sold or given for free by anyone else.
+This tool was designed, developed and created by Enis Aksu and cannot be sold or given for monetary gain by anyone else.
-This updated content reflects the new features and improvements in version 2.0 of EnisScanner, including the enhanced GUI, automatic API key management, and improved error handling.